NFTZ4DAYZ/EnigmaticDex/README.md

 The amount of ether that would be sent back to the user would be based on a ratio.
 The ratio is (Eth sent back to the user) / (current Eth reserve) = (amount of LP tokens that user wants to withdraw) / (total supply of LP tokens).

 The amount of Crypto Dev tokens that would be sent back to the user would also be based on a ratio.
-The ratio is (Crypto Dev sent back to the user) / (current Crypto Dev token reserve) = (amount of LP tokens that user wants to withdraw) / (total supply of LP tokens).
+The ratio is (Enigma sent back to the user) / (current Enigma token reserve) = (amount of LP tokens that user wants to withdraw) / (total supply of LP tokens).

-#### Future Projects.
-I'm passionate about building projects that could help people & my goal I'm currently working towards building a web 3 social media project that could revolutize the industry & the crypto space itself.
-I'm also hard at work developing the beginning peices of Enigmatic AI which aims to provide SoulBound Tokens & provide gigs to holders of said tokens.
-I'm passionate about the Creator & gig economies, looking for opportunities to help our species adapt to technological unemployment due to automation...

 <a href='https://enigmatic-dex-19xr.vercel.app/' target='_blank'><img src='https://i.postimg.cc/vmW9nFp7/enigma.png' border='0' alt='memory-Game'/></a>